wiebket/wiebket.github.io/_pages/projects.md

 #### Featured in:
 <a href="https://plot.ly/resources/erc/" target="_blank">plot.ly Dash for Good blog</a>

+---

 ## Engineers Without Borders South Africa

 #### 2013 - 2019
-<a href="https://www.ewbsa.org" target="_blank">Engineers Without Borders South Africa</a> (EWB-SA) is a non-profit organisation established in 2013 with a vision to position the engineering sector as a place where people can live their passion, unfold their potential and work with compassion.
-We belive that if young engineers are exposed to the daily lived experiences of South Africans and young engineers have the opportunity to apply their minds, hearts and hands to improving the lives of people in South Africa, then we will have engineers that love their work, that live their dream and that build our country, for all.
+<a href="https://www.ewbsa.org" target="_blank">Engineers Without Borders South Africa</a> (EWB-SA) is a non-profit organisation established in 2013 with a mission to empower engineers to empower communities.
 Since its establishment, EWB-SA has been focused on delivering programmes for youth leadership and engineering education, as well as social impact projects through our national chapter network.
-In 2018 EWB-SA established a unique partnership with EWB-UK and EWB-USA to collaborate on developing the 2019/20 <a href="https://www.ewb-uk.org/the-work/design-challenges/engineering-for-people-design-challenge/" target="_blank">Engineering for People Design Challenge</a> and bring a first-of-its-kind engineering education curriculum transformation programme to South African universities.
+In 2018 EWB-SA established a unique partnership with EWB-UK and EWB-USA to collaborate on expanding the <a href="https://www.ewb-uk.org/the-work/design-challenges/engineering-for-people-design-challenge/" target="_blank">Engineering for People Design Challenge</a> to an international audience while delivering a first-of-its-kind engineering education curriculum transformation programme to South African universities.

 _Role: Co-founder, Director, CEO_